How to Use Photos for Crafts

 Ideas for how you could use this journal:

-♦ A grandparenting journal - Add images of old family snapshots to the cover, including small ones and larger ones, those in color as well as snapshots in sepia or black and white.
-Then, ask a grandparent to document his or her life story.
+Add images of old family snapshots to the cover, including small ones and larger ones, those in color as well as snapshots in sepia or black and white.
+Then ask a grandparent to document his or her life story in the journal.
 Consider providing Grandpa a written list of questions as writing prompts.
 For example: "Describe your religious life as a child," and "How did you first meet Grandma, and how did you know she was 'the one?'"

 color photocopies of photographs